This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Trends in data-driven deals

 Businesses can entirely transform their offering by gaining access to valuable datasets.
-This has generated a rush to ‘build or buy’ data, which in turn has led to a relatively new phenomenon: non-tech businesses having to think like tech companies.
-All businesses are now having to become familiar with complex legal questions like how to acquire rights in data and manage restrictions on data analytics.
-And this learning curve has coincided with stricter data laws – most notably the EU General Data Protection Regulation (GDPR).
+This continues to generate a strong impetus to ‘build or buy’ data, which in turn has led to non-tech businesses having to think like tech companies.
+All businesses must now be familiar with complex legal questions like how to acquire rights in data and manage restrictions on data analytics and artificial intelligence (AI).
+This learning curve has coincided with stricter data laws – most notably the EU General Data Protection Regulation (GDPR) and various copycat laws.
 Data-related fines are getting higher and high-profile data crises are damaging business reputations.
-All of this means that data issues are becoming front and centre in mergers and acquisitions (M&A) and other deals.
+All of this means that data issues are frequently front and centre in mergers and acquisitions (M&A) and other deals.

 In this chapter, we will look at: issues that businesses should consider when doing due diligence on a data-rich target; the level of warranty protection to seek on a deal; data integration issues; legal issues raised by the process of deals themselves; and specific issues relating to data collaborations.